po1sigala/live/01-Class-Content/14-MVC-dev/01-Activities/26-Stu_Lint-Review/README.md

-# 🐛 Fix Project's Eslint Rules
+# 🐛 Fix Project's ESLint Rules

 Work with a partner to resolve the following issue(s):